Von0816/TMI4033-Project-Group-6/README.md

 ====================== How to Run ======================
 1. install flask using pip
-2. run python
-3. run flask using "flask run" in python
+2. run flask in terminal